tebaker/TubeSolver/README.md

 ![img2](RackInput.png)

 ### Algorithm will check the current state of the game and calculate a "score" for how close the game is to being solved.
+Once probability reaches 1, a solved state has been reached.

 ### The agent will generate the steps required for the user to complete the game that you can follow from the initial state of the game
 ![img3](ConsoleOutput.png)